 The city of Karak is located just 15 miles from the Dead Sea and is built some 950 meters above sea level.
 The closest city is Madaba which is located just over one and a half hours by car.
 Visitors can reach Karak from the capital city of Amman in around two hours.

 In ancient times the city of Karak was known as the Wall of Potsherds in Hebrew.
 It was a capital city of ancient Moabite, dating back to the 7th Century BCE.
 Today Karak is best known for its relevance in the Crusades of the 12th Century.
 Karak Castle was the stronghold for crusades between the Crusaders and the army of Saladin; the first sultan of Egypt and Syria.
 After many years of battles, the castle was eventually overthrown by Saladin’s army.

 As one of the top ranked sites in Jordan, it is no surprise that Karak Castle is the main reason for taking a trip to this ancient city.
-Karak Castle is perhaps the most legendary of the crusader castles in Jordan due to its significant role in Nabataean history.
+Karak Castle is perhaps the most legendary of the crusader castles in Jordan due to its significant role in Nabataean history, like in Petra.
 Karak Castle was built in the 12th Century and is believed to have been designed by the king of Israel at the time.
 The castle is located around 124 kilometers from the capital city of Amman and visitors can get there by car, taxi, or an organized tour.
 The castle is split over seven levels of passageways, dungeons, kitchens, and a chapel.